Lance Niekro

-Lance William Niekro (/ˈniːkroʊ/ NEE-kroh; born January 29, 1979) is a baseball coach and former first baseman, who is the current head baseball coach of the Florida Southern Moccasins.
+Lance William Niekro (/ˈniːkroʊ/ NEE-kroh; born January 29, 1979) is an American baseball coach and former first baseman, who is the current head baseball coach of the Florida Southern Moccasins.
 He played college baseball at Florida Southern for coach Chuck Anderson from 1999 to 2000 and then played four seasons in Major League Baseball (MLB) from 2003 to 2007.
 After his playing career concluded, he served as an assistant coach at Florida Southern and then was elevated to the head coach position on May 9, 2012.
 He is the son of MLB pitcher Joe Niekro and nephew of MLB pitcher Phil Niekro.

 Career

 High School and College

 Born in Winter Haven, Florida, Niekro graduated from George W. Jenkins High School in Lakeland, Florida, and attended Florida Southern College.
 While in high school, he had transitioned from being a knuckleball pitcher to a position player, playing third base at Florida Southern.
 In 1999 and 2000, he played collegiate summer baseball for the Orleans Cardinals of the Cape Cod Baseball League (CCBL), and was named league MVP in 1999.
 He was inducted into the CCBL Hall of Fame in 2006.